MahdiyarMM/FedGaLA/README.md

-# FedGaLa
+# FedGaLA
 Federated Unsupervised Domain Generalization using Global and Local Alignment of Gradients

 ## Introduction
-This is the officiial documentation for our FedGaLa paper submitted to ICML 2024.
+This is the official documentation for our FedGaLA paper submitted to ICML 2024.
 Our proposed FedGaLA performs gradient alignment at both local (client) and global (server) stages to achieve a more generalized aggregated model.

 ![fig_1_pages-to-jpg-0001](https://github.com/MahdiyarMM/Fed_DG/assets/44018277/2ca2a417-e3f6-4566-8e0e-c9af6e112c80)